ory/sdk/clients/kratos/rust/docs/PublicApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## initialize_self_service_verification_via_browser_flow
+## initialize_self_service_verification_for_native_apps

-> initialize_self_service_verification_via_browser_flow()
+> crate::models::VerificationFlow initialize_self_service_verification_for_native_apps()
-Initialize Verification Flow for Browser Clients
+Initialize Verification Flow for Native Apps and API clients

-This endpoint initializes a browser-based account verification flow.
-Once initialized, the browser will be redirected to `selfservice.flows.verification.ui_url` with the flow ID set as the query parameter `?flow=`.
-This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
-More information can be found at [Ory Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).
+This endpoint initiates a verification flow for API clients such as mobile devices, smart TVs, and so on.
+To fetch an existing verification flow call `/self-service/verification/flows?flow=<flow_id>`.  :::warning  You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
+Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
+This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [Ory Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).

 ### Parameters